mbaze/Z80-Bits/clever-16-bit-loops.md

 instruction compensates for this decrement, except when the correction results in B = 1 before `djnz`.
 This is why the loop counter must be biased by 255.
 Consequently, the valid iteration range becomes 1..65281 (`#FF01`) instead of the full 1..65536 range.
 In practice, this limitation is rarely a problem.
-In addition to being shorter and faster, this method preserves the accumulator.
+This method is shorter, faster, and preserves the contents of the accumulator.

-Not all iteration counts can be biased at compile time.
-However, runtime biasing is extremely cheap:
+Not all iteration counts, however, can be biased at compile time.
+Runtime biasing is extremely cheap, though:
 ```
       inc   b
       dec   bc